Sergej2311/Minesweeper-Web-App/README.md

 Should you left click on a mine you loose!

 To start the web app you have to:
-- start the MinesweeperApllicaton Java class (backend)
+- start the MinesweeperApllication Java class (backend)
 - install the npm packages with "npm install"
 - navigate to the frontend directory and start with "ng serve"